mchung94/latest-versions/README.md

 # Programming Guide
-The [versions.software](versions/software) package contains one module for each program you're interested in.
+The [versions.software](versions/software) package contains one module for each program you're interested in, plus a [utils.py](versions/software/utils.py) for common utility functions.

 Each module implements three functions that all return strings:
 1. `name()`